Juozas Urbšys: Biography

+At 9 p.m. that night, the Secretary of State in the German Foreign Office, Ernst von Weizsäcker, summarised the Ribbontrop-Urbšys conversation in a telegram to the German Legation at Kaunas and instructed the Minister there to "request toward noon tomorrow, Tuesday, you call on the Foreign Minister referring to this conversation, and ask him point blank when the plenopotentiaries will arrive in Berlin."
+The following day, he telephoned Minister Zechlin at Kaunas saying "there is absolutely no time to lose.
+Developments might otherwise take a serious turn.
+We expect the Lithuanian delegation to come here by special plane tomorrow during the day.
+This will be in everyone's best interests."
+On March 21, the Lithuanian Council of Ministers advised the parliament of its decision to settle the Memel problem by ceding the territory to Germany.
+That day, the Lithuanian delegation left Kaunas for Berlin at 2 p.m, led by Urbšys.
+On March 22, a false additional statement was added to the conversation communiqué by Urbšys, which had been read to the Lithuanian Council of Ministers, regarding the conversation of March 20th.

+That night, Weizsacker telephoned Minister Zechlin at Kaunas and said that "this very night the government must retract the statement it has just issued; it must disclaim it" and stick to the official version.
+Without any material international support, Lithuania had no choice but to cave in.
+On March 23, the Lithuanian delegation signed the Treaty returning the Memel Territory to German sovereignty.
+Some Lithuanians characterized the acceptance as a "necessary evil" that preserved its independence and hoped it was merely a temporary retreat.

-Another major diplomatic development occurred during October 1939.
+Another major diplomatic development occurred in 1939.
 During the course of a visit to the Soviet Union, Urbšys met with Vyacheslav Molotov, Chairman of the Council of People's Commissars and the People's Commissar for Foreign Affairs.
 Joseph Stalin joined the group soon afterwards.
-During the discussion a draft of a mutual assistance pact was presented, which resulted in the stationing of Red Army troops in Lithuania.
-The city of Vilnius and its surrounding region, which had been annexed by Poland in 1920, was returned to Lithuania.
+During the discussion, a draft of a mutual assistance pact was presented, which resulted in the stationing of Red Army troops in Lithuania.
+The city of Vilnius and its surrounding region, which had been annexed by Poland in 1920, were returned to Lithuania.
 However, after about one year, the Soviet authorities presented an ultimatum that ended Lithuania's independence.
-Urbšys' career as foreign minister ended in 1940.
-Soviet authorities sent him initially to a prison in Tambov; he was later moved to prisons in Saratov, Ivanov and elsewhere.
+Urbšys's career as foreign minister ended in 1940.
+Soviet authorities sent him initially to a prison in Tambov; he was later moved to prisons in Saratov, Ivanov, and elsewhere.
 Of his 13 years in prison, 11 were spent in solitary confinement.
 He was released in 1954 without the right to live in what was now the Lithuanian SSR.
 He was allowed to return to Lithuania in 1956.